 You can find your nearest weather station by following these simple steps:

-- The results will show you a dashboard of the weather history for this location and a map of your location represented as a red point as well the nearest weather stations represented by blue points.
+The results will show you a dashboard of the weather history for this location and a Location and station map of your location represented as a red point as well the nearest weather stations represented by blue points.

-The list of weather stations will show the station name, ID (often the airport appended), distance from the location you entered and finally the latitude and longitude.
+Next to the map you see a list of the stations.
+The list of weather stations will show the station name, ID (often the airport appended), distance from the location you entered and finally the latitude and longitude

 Multi-Station Approach to Weather Data